gabbloquet/gabbloquet.github.io/README.md

 By default, the server will only respond to requests from localhost.
 To allow connections from other computers, edit the `sirv` commands in package.json to include the option `--host 0.0.0.0`.

+## Technologies

+I made the choice to use [Svelte](https://svelte.dev) to develop it because it's a really simple static website.

+This is a project template for [Svelte](https://svelte.dev) apps.
+It lives at https://github.com/sveltejs/template.

 ## Building, running in production mode and deploy